 IYRS only discloses personally identifiable information from a students education record to appropriate parties in connection with an emergency if knowledge of the information is necessary to protect the health or safety of the student or other community members.
 IYRS complies with the changes made to FERPA as a result of the USA Patriot Act.
 For questions regarding FERPA please contact:

 U.S. Department of Education

 NOTICE OF NON-DISCRIMINATION

 IYRS does not discriminate unlawfully on the basis of race, religion, color, national origin, age, sex, sexual orientation, gender identity or expression, genetic information, disability, status as a protected veteran, pregnancy or marital status, or any other unlawful basis, in the administration of its education policies, admission policies, scholarship and loan programs, or other school administered programs.

 In accordance with Title IX, IYRS does not discriminate on the basis of sex in its programs, activities or employment.
 Complaints should be made to IYRS’ Title IX Coordinator.
 Student Services serves as IYRS’ Title IX Coordinator.
 The Title IX Coordinator’s office address is 449 Thames Street, Newport, RI 02840.
-The Title IX Coordinator can be contacted at (401) 848-5777 x223 or at [email protected].
+The Title IX Coordinator can be contacted at (401) 848-5777 x223 or email Student Services.
 The Title IX Coordinator is responsible for monitoring compliance with Title IX and other applicable laws and regulations that prohibit discrimination and harassment.